my0n/JsonSchemaProvider/Postmortem.md

 **Conclusion**

 It is easy to miss an impedance mismatch between JSON and .Net types.
-(De)serialization by itself is a form of validation and as such it exposes serialization limitations foreign to Json.
+(De)serialization by itself is a form of validation and as such it exposes serialization limitations foreign to JSON.

-Having upfront validation based on schema allows Partner API to avoid leaking out details of implementation to customers.
+Having upfront validation based on schema allows Jet Partner API to avoid leaking out details of implementation to customers.
-While schema-provided validation is limited to individual properties, it eliminates a lot of boilerplate.
+While schema-based validation is limited to individual properties, it eliminates a lot of boilerplate.

 Json schema creates powerful opportunity to build types with well-defined structure that would (de)serialize in transparent manner.
 I believe this type provider can be re-written to operate with JsonValue types directly and use custom schema validation.